 - Federal Pell Grant

 - Oregon Opportunity Grant

-An applicant’s federally defined need is the difference between the annual Cost of Attendance for their academic program and the Expected Family Contribution (EFC) derived from financial information submitted on the Free Application for Federal Student Aid (FAFSA).
+An applicant’s federally defined need is the difference between the annual Cost of Attendance for their academic program and the Student Aid Index (SAI) derived from financial information submitted on the Free Application for Federal Student Aid (FAFSA).

 Cost of Attendance (COA)

 = Demonstrated Need